 Section 32310 does not effect a per se taking.
 There are two types of "per se" takings: (1) permanent physical invasion of the property; and (2) a deprivation of all economically beneficial use of the property.
 Laurel Park Cmty., LLC v.
 City of Tumwater, 698 F.3d 1180, 1188 (9th Cir.
 2012).
 First, Section 32310 plainly does not cause the permanent physical invasion of any property.
 As the Ninth Circuit en banc panel in Duncan noted, "the government here in no meaningful sense takes title to, or possession of, the item, even if the owner of a magazine chooses not to modify the magazine, remove it from the state, or sell it."
 19 F.4th at 1113.
 "That California opted to assist owners in the safe disposal of large-capacity magazines by empowering law enforcement agencies to accept magazines voluntarily tendered for destruction does not convert the law into a categorical physical taking."
 Id. (quotation omitted).
 Bruen did not address the Takings Clause, and thus does not undermine the reasoning of the Ninth Circuit's en banc opinion finding that Section 32310 does not affect a physical taking.
-See Oregon Firearms, 2022 WL 17454829, at 16 (relying on the Ninth Circuit's en banc opinion in Duncan and finding on a preliminary injunction that Oregon's LCM ban does not give rise to a takings claim).
-Even if Section 32310 caused the permanent physical invasion of any property (which it does not), Plaintiffs' per se Takings Clause claim would still fail because, as this Court has previously recognized, "[a] long line of federal cases has authorized the taking or destruction of private property in the exercise of the state's police power without compensation."
-Dkt.
+See Oregon Firearms II, 2023 WL 4541027, at 49-50 (relying on the Ninth Circuit's en banc opinion in Duncan and finding that Oregon's LCM ban does not give rise to a takings claim).